 Keyword analysis is the evaluation step.
 You take a candidate keyword and check four things before committing to it.

-Relevance Match to your products or expertise Drives conversion, not just traffic
+- Relevance: match to your products or expertise.
+This drives conversion, not just traffic.

-A keyword with 5,000 monthly searches is useless if the intent does not match what you sell.
-A term with 80 searches and clear buying intent often outperforms a high-volume informational query.
+A high-volume keyword is useless if the intent does not match what you sell.
+A lower-volume term with clear buying intent often outperforms a high-volume informational query.

 Common mistakes to avoid

 Most beginners chase volume and ignore intent.
-They write a 2,000-word article on "best running shoes" and wonder why it does not rank or convert.
-The competition for that term spans Runner's World, Nike, and twenty affiliate sites with thousands of backlinks.
+They write a long article on a fiercely competitive head term and wonder why it does not rank or convert.
+The competition for those terms includes major publications, manufacturer sites, and many affiliate sites with deep backlink profiles.

 Bringing it together